 Blown Fuse or Malfunctioning Relay

-The air suspension compressor relay has a tendency to malfunction, resulting in either failure to engage the compressor or prolonged engagement beyond necessary.
+The air suspension compressor relay tends to malfunction, resulting in either failure to engage the compressor or prolonged engagement beyond necessary.
 Prolonged engagement can result in damage to the relay, while blown fuses may also occur.

 Although replacing the fuse with a new one is an option, persistent blowing of the fuse may indicate a problem with the air compressor pump motor.